caelinsutch/caelinsutch/README.md

 ### Hi there 👋

 I'm Caelin!
 Currently running [Cue](https://trycue.ai).
-We help teams build awesome AI-powered data experiences into their products to make analytics 10x more valuable for their customers.
+We help teams turn their videos and other content into support docs and in-product onboarding experiences.

 I previously built, launched, and sold a startup building a vertical software platform for nightlife ([Plots](https://whatsplots.app)).
 Prior, spent a lot of time contracting across various software verticals, everything from ed-tech, food robotics, and crytpo as a developer, designer, and product manager.